ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 5. After giving python all of the plotting information, we tell it to plot.

 ## Exchange & Correlation Energy Functionals

+Recall that in the Kohn-Sham equations we have a term known as the exange-correlation potential.
+What approximation we choose for this is a key part of DFT.
+The functional that we use determines how we approximate the many-body interactions between the electrons.

+As we discussed earlier, the pseudopotentials that we use are built from DFT calculations of single atoms.
+In these DFT calculations, an exchange-correlation functional was chosen.
+Thus, pseudopotentials inherently contain an exchange-correlation approximation.

 Choosing an appropriate exchange-correlation functional for the system we want to study is an important consideration in every DFT calculation.
 This choice can have a big impact the results we obtain from our DFT calculation.